EliteMasterEric/extension-ffmpeg/README.md

 This will generate the necessary `.a` files that you need to build the extension.

 To build the extension itself, run `lime rebuild extension-ffmpeg windows`.
+You will need to repeat this step if you change any of the C++ files located in the `project` folder.

 # Building on Linux